Best prediction under a nested error model with log transformation: Bootstrap estimation of the uncertainty

 where $E_*$ indicates expectation with respect to the probability distribution induced by model (\ref{bootmodel}) given the original sample data $\{y_{di};i\in s_d, d=1,\ldots,D\}$. \end{itemize}

-The expected value in (\ref{bootMSE}) can be approximated by Monte Carlo, by repeating Steps 2)--5) above a large number of times $B$, and then averaging over the $B$ replicates.
+In practice, (\ref{bootMSE}) is approximated by Monte Carlo, by repeating Steps 2)--5) a large number of times $B$, and then averaging over the $B$ replicates.
 Let $\tau_d^{*(b)}$ be the true parameter in $b$-th replicate and $\hat\tau_d^{E*(b)}$ be the corresponding second-stage EB predictor.
 The Monte Carlo approximation of (\ref{bootMSE}), used here as an estimator of $\mbox{MSE}(\hat\tau_d^E)$, is given by

-González-Manteiga et al. (2008) proved the consistency of the bootstrap MSE of the second-stage EB predictor of a linear parameter by the technique of imitation.
+Gonz\'alez-Manteiga et al. (2008) proved the consistency of the bootstrap MSE of the second-stage EB predictor of a linear parameter by the technique of imitation.
 With the available analytical formula for the MCPE given in Theorem \ref{FinalMCPE}, here the result is analogous.
-First, by imitating the proofs of Theorems \ref{mseeb1}--\ref{CP} under the bootstrap population given the original sample data, the bootstrap MCPE can be approximated as
+First, by imitating the proofs of Theorems \ref{mseeb1}, \ref{EwEw2} and \ref{CP} under the bootstrap population given the original sample data, the bootstrap MCPE can be approximated as

 where